 Water can also move through various cracks that tend to form in the basement foundation.

 Capillary suction is another way water migrates into the basement.
-This involves water from moist soils with various structural components of your basement, such as the concrete or walls.
-This water is moved into the basement through the small pores in the concrete and walls.
+Water from moist soils is moved into the basement through the small pores in the concrete and walls.

 This is because high humidity interferes with the body’s natural process of cooling itself down: sweating.